-Todos Santos Mexico is a gorgeous little Pueblo Magico in the desert of Baja California Sur.
+There are so many things to do in Todos Santos Mexico.
+It is a gorgeous little Pueblo Magico in the desert of Baja California Sur.

-We took the bus from La Paz to Todos Santos, which takes about an hour and 15 minutes and I wasn’t entirely sure we’d actually arrived.
 It was as though a few stores had materialized out of nowhere.
-We’d spent an hour and 10 minutes driving past cactus and flat sandy landscape and suddenly we were there.
+We’d spent an hour and 10 minutes driving past cacti and flat sandy landscape and suddenly we were there.

 We had booked a little casita just outside of town for a month having never been here before and I felt my stomach drop as we hauled our suitcase out from under the bus wondering whether or not we had made a huge mistake.